Start your journey to a new career with one of the top performing programs listed on the National Program Assessment Exam.

 - Traditional Surgical Technology (CST)- The program consists of concentrated courses in Surgical Technology for five semesters/ 18 months.
 Classes begin in May of each year with advancement into the core spring semester based on satisfactory completion of all the course and program entry requirements.
-For those who need assistance with math or english, you may want to begin in January to complete prerequisites.
-Pending deletion as of Aug.
-1, 2020 - the Surgical Technology CCC will no longer be offered.
-The AS Degree will continue to be offered.
+For those who need assistance with math or English, you may want to begin in January to complete prerequisites.

 - CST to CSFA (Certified Surgical First Assistant)- CST students join the class in the 2nd year with advanced placement and external credit to complete the core requirements to sit for the CSFA national certification examination.
 The program can be completed as a college credit certificate (CCC) or an AS degree in Surgical First Assisting.
 Most students complete the program within 9-15 months depending on full-time or part-time status.

 - CST or CST/CSFA (Certificate Program) to AS Degree - This involves taking general education classes to advance your Surgical Technology certificate or Surgical First Assistant to an Associate of Science Degree.
 For more detailed information and a plan tailored to your specific needs, please contact Libby McNaron at (850) 873-3551, or email email@example.com.

 - RN Training Programs - Want to work in the O.R., but you have no experience?

 Take the initiative to train.
 O.R.
 Managers are looking for self-starters.
 For current information, please call Libby McNaron at (850) 873-3551, or email firstname.lastname@example.org .